Non-commutative Index of Measurement-only Entanglement Phase Transition: Non-commutative index for phase transition of measurement only dynamics

-Having determined the critical points $q_c(r)$ of the XYZ model numerically, we plot the $\mathcal{I}$–$q_0$ curves along the symmetric direction $p_X=p_Y=q_0$ and $p_Z=1-2q_0$, and indicate the critical non-commutativity $\mathcal{I}_c$ at the transition point, as shown in FIG.~\ref{fig:fig6}.
-The same trend as FIG.~\ref{fig:fig2} is observed except that for odd $r$ the transition point is from area-law phase to volume-law phase whereas for even $r$ it is from area-law phase to critical phase.
-Remarkably, as shown in FIG.~\ref{fig:fig7}, the resulting $\mathcal{I}_c(r)$ data points for odd $r$ which are represented as black points again fall on a straight line, exhibiting the same linear dependence on the measurement range $r$ as observed for factorizable ensembles.
+The same trend as FIG.~\ref{fig:fig4} is observed except that for odd $r$ the transition point is from area-law phase to volume-law phase whereas for even $r$ it is from area-law phase to critical phase.
+Remarkably, as shown in FIG.~\ref{fig:fig10}, the resulting $\mathcal{I}_c(r)$ data points for odd $r$ which are represented as black points again fall on a straight line, exhibiting the same linear dependence on the measurement range $r$ as observed for factorizable ensembles.
 This agreement confirms that the linear scaling of the critical non-commutativity is not specific to a particular ensemble construction, but persists across different models.
 Even more interestingly, the red hollow square points indicating the critical non-commutativity at the transition point for even $r$ also lie around the fitting line though the stationary phase is completely different.